jmau111-org/xss_utr/README.md

 Be careful with such approach, as you will likely clutter the code, making it way less readable and maintainable, while the security benefits are questionable.

-It's easy to miss many occurrences, and, as we saw in the demos, some DOM XSS are more difficult to spot than others.
+It's easy to miss many occurrences, and, as we saw in the demos, some XSS are more difficult to spot than others.

 Besides, this one does not fix the problem: